PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Giovanni-Antonioni.md

 ### Crawler

-For the [Crawler](Crawler.md) component I've followed the Akka's [FSM design principle](https://doc.akka.io/docs/akka/current/typed/fsm.html) using the Behavior DSL.
-Is possible to define the following states:
+For the [Crawler](Crawler.md) component I've followed the Akka's [FSM design principle](https://doc.akka.io/docs/akka/current/typed/fsm.html)

-- The `Crawl` state, where the actor receives the url to crawl and starts the process.
+using the Behavior DSL.
+Is possible to identifying the following two states:
-- The `CheckLinks` state, where the actor checks if the url is already visited and decide if to continue the process.
+- The `idle` state, where the actor receives the url to crawl and starts the process of checking the documents frontier, starts a scraper children actor and the sub crawlers.
-- The `Scrape` state, where the actor fetch the html content and spawn the scraper to start the process.
+- The `waitForChildren` state, where the actor awaits if the spawned children to terminate their computations

 Each of the following state is managed by a specific function that handle the state transition and the message processing.